DFE-Digital/get-into-teaching-app/app/views/content/international-qualified-teacher-status/_apply.md

-To apply for iQTS, visit participating iQTS training provider websites (listed in step 3), where you’ll be able to complete your application.
+To apply for iQTS, visit participating iQTS training provider websites, where you’ll be able to complete your application.
+For a list of providers, see '3.
+Apply to your chosen iQTS teacher training provider'.